thosgood/this-weeks-finds/markdown/201-250/week236.md

 Right before that, it spends an eighth of its life growing by one each time.
 Right before that it, it spends a sixteenth of its life growning by two each time.
-And so on, but not indefinitely: this description covers the phase after the nth term.
+And so on, but not indefinitely: this description covers the phase after the $n$th term.

 In particular, it reaches its maximum and then levels off after about quarter of its life is done.
 It spends about the next quarter of its